maridalenbrenneri/mb-backoffice2/README.md

 fly deploy
 ```

-# Code

-/api

 # Concepts

-Everything is based on a subscription, either a private imported from Woo, a gift subscription or a B2B subscription.
+Everything is based on subscriptions, either a private (PRIVATE) subscription imported from Woo, a gift subscription (PRIVATE_GIFT) or a business subscription (B2B).
+Non-subscription
+orders from Woo are added to a read-only system subscription ("Woo Custom Orders Subscription", id: 2)

-For Gift and B2B with status ACTIVE is re-curring orders created automatically.
-Gifts on STOR-ABO, B2B on 3rd tuesday.
+For Gift and B2B subscriptions with status ACTIVE re-curring orders are created automatically by a job.
+Gift subscription orders on STOR-ABO and B2B on 3rd tuesday Delivery days.

-There's no LILL-ABO.
-Monthly and fortnighly is supperted.
+There's no "Lill-abo" in the system.
+Monthly and fortnighly are supported.

-# TODOs

-- Filtering Fiken contacts (only customers)
-- Cargonizer info (limit, printer, etc.)
-- Settings

 # Jobs

+Jobs are implemented as REST endpoints in the routes/api folder.
+This are triggered from "Scheduled jobs" in Google Cloud.
+Fly.io doesn't
+have this functionality (consider moving to Fly when/if it can be configured there.)

+- Import/Sync Woo subscriptions
+- Import/Sync Woo gift subscription orders
-- Import Woo
+- Import/Sync Woo orders (recurring and one-time orders)
-- Complete expired gift subscriptions
+- Set status on gift subscriptions (activate or complete due to start/end dates)
-- Create re-curring orders for active GIFT and B2B
+- Create renewal orders for active gift and B2B subscriptions

 # Integrations